Neumann series: Applications

 The Neumann series has been used for linear data detection in massive multiuser multiple-input multiple-output (MIMO) wireless systems.
 Using a truncated Neumann series avoids computation of an explicit matrix inverse, which reduces the complexity of linear data detection from cubic to square.

-Another application is the theory of Propagation graphs which takes advantage of Neumann series to derive closed form expression for the transfer function.
+Another application is the theory of propagation graphs which takes advantage of Neumann series to derive closed form expressions for transfer functions.